Phileosopher/commonplace/results.md

 2. Drill into our [perceptions](image.md) of [cause-and-effect](logic.md) and find the broken link in the chain.
 3. Focus all our effort into blaming and distancing from the perceived problem.

+APPLICATION: Artists are hypersensitive to the responses to their creative works because they've poured their hearts into it.
+The rest of the world must give artists more grace, and artists must learn to emotionally detach from what they create after they're finished with it.

 In reality, the "at fault" person or [group](groups-member.md) isn't easy to discern:

 - The person controlling the object that caused a failure is partly at fault.